XramanX/chat-2/README.md

 - Reusable modals for new chat creation and delete confirmations.
 - Centered, portal-based design for accessibility and clarity.

-### 🧠 Architecture

-- Modular and scalable file structure (chat components, modals, UI atoms).
-- Optimized for performance with requestAnimationFrame batching.
-- Client-only — no server dependencies required for local use.

----

 ## 📂 Structure